eyra/port-poc/data_extractor/README.md

 Note that, even though the script is seeded and will, therefore, always yield the same outcome, there are various options to adapt the output depending on your personal (research) goal.
 These options are:
-- n: integer, size of BrowserHistory.json (i.e., number of web visits).
+- *n*: integer, size of BrowserHistory.json (i.e. number of web visits).
-Default = 1000,
+Default=1000,
-- site_diff: float, percentage of generated websites that should be 'news' sites.
-Default = 0.15,
+- *site_diff*: float, percentage of generated websites that should be 'news' sites.
+Default=0.15,
-- time_diff: float, minimal percentage of web searchers that were specifically made in the evening during the curfew period.
-Default = 0.20,
+- *time_diff*: float, minimal percentage of web searchers that were specifically made in the evening during the curfew period.
+Default=0.20,
-- seed: integer, sets seed.
-Default = 0,
+- *seed*: integer, sets seed.
+Default=0,
-- fake: boolean, determines if URLs are based on true URLs (False) or entirely fake (True).
-Default = False
+- *fake*: boolean, determines if URLs are based on true URLs (False) or entirely fake (True).
+Default=False

 ## Data extraction
 Command: